 Regeneration + Water Breathing - Will cause the body to metabolize oxygen at a significantly faster rate whilst submerged, but will create a risk of severe overheating in the user.

-Regeneration + Strength - Will allow the user to enjoy the benefits of the strength potion with no negative after-effects of the strength potion, but experience no regeneration effect.
+Regeneration + Strength - Will allow the user to enjoy the benefits of the strength potion with reduced after-effects of the strength potion, but experience no regeneration effect.
 The potential downsides of regeneration potion overuse will still apply.

 Regeneration + Swiftness- Will allow the user to enjoy the benefits of the swiftness potion with reduced negative after-effects of the swiftness potion, but experience no regeneration effect.
 The potential downsides of regeneration potion overuse will still apply.

-Regeneration + Healing + Strength/Swiftness - Adequately applied in the right forms of blending and application methods, can be slowly applied over time in an attempt to restore non-traumatically damaged internals, such as long standing disease or muscular atrophy.
+Regeneration + Healing + Strength/Swiftness - Adequately applied in the right forms of blending and application methods, can be slowly applied over time in an attempt to ease the trauma of internal damanges, such as long standing disease, infections or muscular atrophy.
 The tricks, kinks, and potential issues to this treatment methodology are not public, or even common knowledge, but to an educated practitioner of alchemy the concept is not foreign and they could fairly easily derive this option - just not how specifically it would be done.
 Remember, this does not heal internal or blunt damages to the body, large gashes, and so on.